igordejanovic/parglare/docs/about/CONTRIBUTING.md

 ### Implement Features

 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
+Please, discuss about your plans before implementation.

 ### Write Documentation